 Much like dependent drug behaviours themselves, the process of recovery – and the reasons for relapse – can be highly personal.
 A relapse is not a sign that the person is ‘weak’ or a ‘failure’ – it is merely a continuation of old coping patterns that need to be replaced with new ones.2

 Causes of relapse

 There are a range of circumstances that may promote relapse.
-These include: